How to provide feedback

 - Note your comments on our leaflet available at the Hospice – You may find it easier to simply complete the short questions at the back of our leaflet.
 You can post your response in the “Comments, Compliments and Complaints” box on the desk at reception (or hand it to any member of staff who will post it into the box for you).

-- Write to the Patient Services Manager or Chief Executive - Correspondence details are below.
+- Write to the Chief Executive - Correspondence details are below.

 - Participate in our Annual Patient Satisfaction surveys – these provide an opportunity for patients attending the Hospice to comment on all aspects of the services we provide.
 We may also, at times, contact patients who have been discharged from the service to complete an evaluation form.